logicalclocks/logicalclocks.github.io/docs/user_guides/projects/permissions/permissions.md

 Capable of:
 - Sharing project
-- Managing project members
+- Managing project and its members
-- Working with all feature store abstractions
+- Working with all feature store abstractions (such as Feature groups, Feature views, Storage connectors, etc.)

 It is worth mentioning that the project's creator (aka. `author`) is a special type of `Data owner`.
 He is the only user capable of deleting the project and it is impossible to change his role to `Data scientist`.